jonathanhogg/flitter/docs/windows.md

 `uniform sampler2D first`
 : If specified, this sampler allows access to the output of the *first pass* of the shader (`pass` equal to `0`).
-In the first pass this sampler is undefined, for the second pass it will be identical to `last`.
-Its utility comes in shaders with more than 2 passes, where it allows later passes to refer to the results of an initial processing step.
+During the first pass, `first` will contain the output of the shader first pass from the last frame.
+Therefore, the `first` texture can be used to retain state between frames.

 In addition to these, the shader program may declare arbitrary numeric uniforms that can be set using attributes with matching names on the shader node.